 Found this list by Jim Emerson on the top 102 movies he thinks one should watch to have at least a good starting point to movie literacy.
 Found it through Kottke, and though I’d try my hand at how many I’d seen as well.
 List is after the jump.

 Netfilx, one of the few .com companies to survive the blow out and keep going strong.
 Being as nerdy as I tend to be at times, I’m suprised that I didn’t get into the service until just a few months ago.
-I thought it might be a hard sell to Jess, but I think her […]

 So I havn’t been trying to negelect the site.
 Though life has been a busy mess it seems.
 Good things: Red Sox’s are in the ALCS, but are down 0-2 as of today (Thursday).

 Wow.
 This is amazing.
 Ever want the complete history of the Transformers universe?
 Here you go!
 And not a general simplification, it’s long, very long.
 You’re going to need your scrolly wheel for this one for sure.

 I went and saw The Village this last weekend.
 Having read about it before hand, I kind of knew what to expect, and I was sad that I had read a few spoilers for the movie.
-M. Night Shyamalan’s movies are best seen the first time with little pre-knowledge going into them.
-Then they reward […]

 I watched The Philadelphia Story last night with my wife.
 Since the movie makes my wife’s “top 5 movies of all time” list, it was a must watch movie.
 I’ve always wanted to see the movie anyways with it being on the AFI’s top 100 list, and I am slowly progressing through that list of movies (I’m making good headway).